nickdekruijk/deploy/README.md

     ];
 ```

+Finaly add a new webhook to github (or your git provider) with the the url https://yourdomain.com/deploy-webhook and the `APP_DEPLOY_SECRET` value.

 ## Deploy script
 The controller will execute a shell script that does the actual deployment.
 By default it calls `deploy.sh` in the laravel projects root folder.
+You may need to set execute permission.
 For example this could contain:
 ```
 #!/bin/sh